 Peak Sports rents bikes for adventures farther aﬁeld—McDonald Forest’s miles of scenic biking and hiking are a favorite destination.
 Closer and equally inviting are the trails through the upland prairie and oak woodlands of Bald Hill Natural Area, a 284-acre park west of campus.

-On Saturday mornings from April 17 to November 20, many a bicyclist heads to the Farmers’ Market at Riverfront Commemorative Park.
+On Saturday mornings from mid-April to late November, many a bicyclist heads to the Farmers’ Market at Riverfront Commemorative Park.
 There, fortiﬁed with sweet rolls and coffee, shoppers browse a cornucopia of fruits, vegetables, nuts, garden plants, baked goods, and artisan cheeses and meats to the music of buskers’ guitars and ﬁddles and to the soft ostinato of the river slipping by.

 No visit to the city is complete without lunch at Nearly Normal’s, whose “gonzo” vegetarian cuisine—platters of savory tofu with all kinds of steamed veggies or tempeh Reuben sandwiches slathered with stone-ground mustard and zesty sauerkraut—won it an award from Eugene Weekly for Best Corvallis Restaurant We Wish Were in Eugene.
 Eat your hearts out, Ducks. —Gail Wells

-Want to know what makes Eugene Eugene?
+Eugene Want to know what makes Eugene Eugene?
 Spend a little time in a nondescript strip mall on Willamette Street.
 Instead of seeing the usual chain stores and fast-food outlets, you’ll ﬁnd an organic bakery just down from a hip Asian grill, a place selling grand pianos, and Off the Waffle.
-This one-of-a-kind restaurant is run by two young Israeli brothers who couch-surfed into town, fell in love with the place, and followed their dream of selling sweet Liège Belgian waffles topped with everything from olives, basil leaves, and goat cheese to mango sorbet and walnuts.
+This one-of-a-kind restaurant is run by two young Israeli brothers who couch-surfed into town, fell in love with the place, and followed their dream of selling sweet Liège Belgian waffles topped with everything from avocado, basil leaves, and goat cheese to sliced banana and dark chocolate sauce.
 The walls are bedecked with artwork crayoned by pleased customers.
 The music is alternative.
 On weekends the place is packed.